-- c) To make recommendations to the Board on and oversee appropriate contractual arrangements for the Chief Executive including the proper calculation and scrutiny of termination payments taking account of such national guidance as is appropriate. - d) To make recommendations to the Board on the contractual arrangements and level of fees and expenses to be paid to the self-employed individuals who have been appointed to the Agency's Panel for the purposes of undertaking children's court guardian work. - g) To agree the policy on the authorisation of claims process for the Chairman, non-executives and Chief Executive. - h) For the Chairman of the Remuneration Committee to sign and date the Remuneration report for inclusion in the Children's Court Guardian Agency for Northern Ireland Annual Report subject to approval by the Board. - h) To conduct an annual review of the Committee's performance which will include an annual review of its terms of reference and constitution; and recommend any necessary changes to the Children's Court Guardian Agency for Northern Ireland Board for approval. - i) To conduct a review of the self employed contract for services every three years and seek a written assurance from the Business Services Organisation Directorate of Legal Services on its "Fitness for Purpose".
+- c) To make recommendations to the Board on and oversee appropriate contractual arrangements for the Chief Executive including the proper calculation and scrutiny of termination payments taking account of such national guidance as is appropriate. - d) To make recommendations to the Board on the contractual arrangements and level of fees and expenses to be paid to the self-employed individuals who have been appointed to the Agency's Panel for the purposes of undertaking guardian ad litem work. - e) To agree the policy on the authorisation of claims process for the Chairman, non-executives and Chief Executive. - f) For the Chairman of the Remuneration Committee to sign and date the Remuneration report for inclusion in the NIGALA Annual Report subject to approval by the NIGALA Board. - g To conduct an annual review of the Committee's performance which will include an annual review of its terms of reference and constitution; and recommend any necessary changes to the NIGALA Board for approval. - h) To conduct a review of the self-employed contract for services every three years and seek a written assurance from the Business Services Organisation Directorate of Legal Services on its "Fitness for Purpose".